VenomMeda/java_maven_project/README.md

-# java_maven_project
+# Github Actions Project

-This is simple java maven project for github actions
+This is a simple java maven project to work with Github Actions for my DevOps Assignment.